Free Image and Photo Editing Software

 Free drawing and painting programs, photo manipulation tools, image and animation creation software

 Free Drawing and Painting Programs, Image/Photo Manipulation, Photo Editing, Animation Creation Software

-This page lists free programs or tools which you can use to create graphic images, edit pictures, manipulate or modify digital photographs (photos), create animations (animated graphics) and otherwise draw or paint an image.
+This page lists free programs or tools which you can use to create graphic images, edit pictures, manipulate or modify digital photographs (photos), create animations (animated graphics), create logos for your website, and otherwise draw or paint an image.
 The tools often handle a variety of formats, such as GIF, JPEG (JPG), PNG, TIF, BMP, and others.

 If you need something to stitch photographs together to create a particularly wide-angled panoramic photograph (or even tall photographs or 360 degree shots), you might find one of the programs on the Free Photo / Image Stitching Software: Make a Panorama from Separate Pictures easier to use than manually piecing the photos together.